Skip to main content

 5. Multiply by 52 for annual hours

 Theory is useful.
 Real numbers are better.
-Here are three examples from actual client implementations, each highlighting different ROI components.
+Here are three examples from actual client implementations, each highlighting a different dominant ROI component.

 Example 1: Lead follow-up automation (speed-to-revenue dominant)